wfercosta/data_engineer_roadmap/README.md

 Besides of the quantity and range of products available, and the user experience created for these clients, is the which of this startup to provide a daily information about the performance for each customer investiment porftolio and in the future provide personalized recommendations to improve their investment performance.

-You challenge as Principal Data Engineer is to architect, design and implement a data architecture for an **on premise** or **cloud computing IaaS** (*Infrastrcuture as Service*) infrastrcuture a brand new data architecture for this startup in order to provide to your custermers data about their investments performance.
+You challenge as Principal Data Engineer is to architect, design and implement a data architecture for an **on premise infrastrcuture** a brand new data architecture for this startup in order to provide to your custermers data about their investments performance.

 ### User stories